Revealing Short- and Long-range Li-ion diffusion in Li$_2$MnO$_3$ from finite-temperature dynamical mean field theory: Results and discussion

-From ac-impedance measurements on Li$_2$MnO$_3$ powder samples, which probe long-range Li-ion transport, Nakamura \emph{et al.} reported an activation energy of $E_a = 0.46$~eV at 900~\unit{\degreeCelsius}~\cite{Nakamura20101359}.
-In our DMFT barrier landscape, the 0.18~eV hop by itself does not form a percolating pathway for net Li transport out of the Li$_2$MnO$_3$ region [Fig.~\ref{Ea}(b)]; long-range migration requires additional hops.
-Among these, the intralayer path (iv) has the lowest barrier, $E_a = 0.50$~eV, while the other paths are higher.
-Thus, an energetically favorable long-range route consists of many low-barrier (0.18~eV) hops combined with occasional 0.50~eV hops, for example $4h - T^{\mathrm{Li}}_{2b} - 4h - T^{\mathrm{Li}}_{2b} - 2c$, and the overall rate is controlled by the larger barrier, $E_a \approx 0.50$~eV.
-Despite the different experimental temperature, the controlling barrier is of the same order as the activation energy extracted from ac-impedance measurements, indicating a comparable bottleneck scale for long-range transport.
+From ac-impedance measurements on Li$_2$MnO$_3$ powder samples, which probe long-range Li-ion transport, Nakamura \emph{et al.} reported an activation energy of $E_a = 0.46$~eV at 900 \unit{\degreeCelsius} \cite{Nakamura20101359}.
+In our DFT+DMFT barrier landscape, the 0.18~eV hop alone does not form a percolating pathway for net Li transport out of the Li$_2$MnO$_3$ region [Fig.~\ref{Ea}(b)], so long-range migration requires additional hops.
+Among these, the intralayer path (iv) has the lowest barrier, $E_a = 0.50$~eV, whereas the other relevant paths are higher.
+Thus, an energetically favorable long-range route consists of many low-barrier 0.18~eV hops combined with occasional 0.50~eV hops, for example $4h - T^{\mathrm{Li}}_{2b} - 4h - T^{\mathrm{Li}}_{2b} - 2c$, and the overall rate is controlled by the larger barrier, $E_a \approx 0.50$~eV.
+Despite the different experimental temperature, this controlling barrier is of the same order as the activation energy extracted from ac-impedance measurements, indicating a comparable bottleneck scale for long-range transport.